Can Drug Dogs Really Smell Marijuana and Other Drugs Through Odor Proof Bags?

 The expert explained that he used laboratory precautions to put marijuana into the odor proof bags using rubber gloves and was able to ensure no contamination on the bags.
 The expert then put the odor proof bags filled with marijuana in a car and ran a drug dog around the car.
 The dog did not indicate to the odor of marijuana.
 He replicated the experiment with other types of narcotics such as cocaine, methamphetamine and heroin and the dog did not indicate.
 When the expert told me the detailed precautions he put into doing this experiment to ensure there was no contamination, I was impressed with his diligence and scientific approach.

 I informed the expert that often when I represent individuals traveling on the interstate that transport marijuana, methamphetamine or cocaine, the drugs are either heat sealed or placed in odor sealed bags, but yet the dogs still indicate.
-The expert explained that sometimes manufacturers that advertise odor proof bags do not provide odor proof bags and it is very easy to contaminate the bags.
-Furthermore, often individuals stopped on the interstate have in the past have had other drugs or other paraphernalia in the vehicle.
-Obviously from a criminal defense attorney’s perspective the argument is that the dog never indicated because the drugs were in an odor proof bag, thus the dog was cued by the handler or the dog was not reliable or the dog was trained always to indicate to the odor of narcotics because the dog is always rewarded any time the dog indicates narcotics are in the vehicle.
-The dog is rewarded prior to law enforcement searching the vehicle so essentially the dog is rewarded for the behavior of indicating to the odor of narcotics when sniffing a car regardless of whether drugs, marijuana or any other drug is actually found.
+The expert explained that sometimes manufacturers that advertise odor proof bags do not provide odor proof bags and it is very easy to contaminate them.
+Furthermore, often individuals stopped on the interstate have, in the past, had other drugs or other paraphernalia in the vehicle.
+Obviously, from a criminal defense attorney’s perspective, the argument is that the dog never indicated because the drugs were in an odor proof bag, thus the dog was cued by the handler, the dog was not reliable, or the dog was trained to always indicate to the odor of narcotics because the dog is rewarded any time they indicate narcotics are in the vehicle.
+The dog is rewarded prior to law enforcement searching the vehicle.
+So, essentially the dog is rewarded for the behavior of indicating to the odor of narcotics when sniffing a car regardless of whether drugs, marijuana, or any other drug is actually found.
 The expert indicated this is certainly possible and can happen in certain situations.

-Getting back to the bags, the bottom line is odds of contamination are pretty good and arguing in court that there is no way a dog could have smelled through the odor proof bags will not likely be successful because the prosecutor will have a counter argument that the vehicle in which the drugs were traveling in may have been used to transport drugs in the past and may have contaminated the interior of the car, that the cash found in the car may have had the odor of the narcotics, or that there may be contamination on the outside of the bag.
+Getting back to the bags, the bottom line is odds of contamination are pretty good, and arguing in court that there is no way a dog could have smelled through the odor proof bags will not likely be successful because the prosecutor will have a counter argument.
+Specifically, the prosecutor can argue that the vehicle in which the drugs were traveling in may have been used to transport drugs in the past and may have contaminated the interior of the car, that the cash found in the car may have had the odor of the narcotics, or that there may be contamination on the outside of the bag.

-If you want to challenge a drug dog search, unlawful arrest or and Fourth Amendment violation, contact Berry Law Firm.
+Our team has defended hundreds of individuals charged with drug related offenses.
+We understand the winning arguments in these cases and what to expect.
+If you want to challenge a drug dog search, unlawful arrest, and/or Fourth Amendment violation, contact Berry Law Firm.